DPhi-Space/FSCompose/docs/6.Examples/Serial/README.md

 Username: [username]
 Password: [password]
 ```

-Before running the local FS, we need to adapt the `providers.json` file, which tells this deployment which device it should attach to which provider (*i.e.* the user running the deployment).
+Before running the local FS, we need to adapt the `providers.json` file, which tells this deployment which device it should attach to which provider (*i.e.*, the user running the deployment).
 Open it up and set the following parameters:

-- **name** set this to the same Username you used to login into the [GS Dashboard](http://ops.dphi.space:8000/login/).
+- **name** set this to the same *Username* you used to login into the [GS Dashboard](http://ops.dphi.space:8000/login/).
 - **devices** set this to the serial port to which the Arduino is connected.
 - **payloads** set this to *arduino* (or whatever name pleases you).